WooyunDota/IntentMonitor/README.md

 # IntentMonitor

-Tool based xposed can monitor the android intents
+A Tool based xposed can monitor the android intents

+It has hooked some method like startActivity sendBroadCast startService ...

 ![look like this](poc.png)